chozeur/KVM-QEMU-Sonoma-Hackintosh/README.md

 This repo aims to guide you threw the setup of a macOS (Sonoma 14.3) virtual machine.
 We'll deploy it using [KVM](https://www.redhat.com/en/topics/virtualization/what-is-KVM) and [QEMU](https://www.qemu.org) under an [UNRAID](https://unraid.net) server.

+# Disclaimer

+This guide is rendered for educational purposes only. </br>
+I am not affiliated with Apple Inc. or any of its subsidiaries or affiliates in any way. </br>
+Apple, Mac, macOS, and other Apple-related terms are registered trademarks of Apple Inc. All other trademarks, service marks, product names, and company names or logos mentioned on this guide are the property of their respective owners. </br>
+The official Apple website can be found at https://www.apple.com </br>
+It’s advisable to consult with legal counsel before proceeding further.

 # Prerequisites

 * A macOS machine to create the installation media

 * Check your components compatibility with macOS.
 You can use [this](https://dortania.github.io/OpenCore-Install-Guide/macos-limits.html) guide to check it.

+* I strongly recommend to use a dedicated PCIe USB controller to pass USB devices to the VM.
+I didn't manage to pass any of mine without it.
+[This](https://amzn.to/3wi4Stb) is the one I use.
+It worked out of the box.

 * Patience.
 This is not a simple process and it will take some time to get it working.

 # GPU compatibility

 Once your VM will be up and running, you'll need to pass a GPU to it.
-Since macOS stopped supporting NVIDIA GPUs, I strongly recommend to use an AMD one (some NVIDIA might do the job, like GT 710, but you'll probably face some extra settings that I will not cover here).
+Since macOS stopped supporting NVIDIA GPUs, I strongly recommend to use an AMD one (some NVIDIA might do the job, like GT 710, but you'll probably face the need of some extra settings that I will not cover here).
 You can use any AMD GPU, but I suggest using a Polaris or Navi one, since they are natively supported by macOS.

 The list of supported GPUs can be found [here](https://dortania.github.io/GPU-Buyers-Guide/modern-gpus/amd-gpu.html).